Guardians vs. Red Sox Player Props Betting Odds

-Oddsmakers have set player props for Rafael Devers and others when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Saturday at 4:10 PM ET.
+You can see player prop bet odds for Rafael Devers, Jose Ramirez and others on the Boston Red Sox and Cleveland Guardians ahead of their matchup at 1:35 PM ET on Sunday at Fenway Park.

 Bet on this matchup or its props with DraftKings!